rahul-gharat/dronahq-docs/docs/actionflows-on-events/iterating-multiple-blocks.md

 ## OUTPUT Keywords of Iterate Tasks

-The outputs from the `Iterate Tasks`, represented by the placeholder {{ITERATETASKS}}, can be referenced in other action blocks inside  `Iterate Tasks`, whhere `ITERATETASKS` is name of the Iterate Tasks.
+The outputs from the `Iterate Tasks`, represented by the placeholder {{ITERATETASKS}}, can be referenced in other action blocks inside  `Iterate Tasks`, where `ITERATETASKS` is name of the Iterate Tasks.

  | Output | Description  |
   | ----------------- |---------------------------- |